Sweden and the euro: Joining the European Union

 The Swedish European Union membership referendum of 1994 approved—with a 52% majority—the Accession Treaty and in 1995 Sweden joined the EU.
 According to the treaty Sweden is obliged to adopt the euro once it meets convergence criteria.

 2003 referendum

 A referendum held in September 2003 saw 55.9 percent vote against membership of the eurozone.
 As a consequence, Sweden decided in 2003 not to adopt the euro for the time being.
 If they had voted in favour, Sweden would have adopted the euro on 1 January 2006.

 A majority of voters in Stockholm County voted in favour of adopting the euro (54.7% "yes", 43.2% "no").
 In Skåne County the people voting "yes" (49.3%) outnumbered the people voting "no" (48.5%), although the invalid and blank votes resulted in no majority for either option.
-In all other polls in Sweden, the majority voted no.
+In all other counties, the majority voted no.